 Some students may need to refresh their knowledge of trigonometric functions which are used often for wave modeling.
 This appendix chapter will provide a one-hour lecture materials to describe the trigonometry on a unit circle, trigonometric identities without memorization, trigonometric functions, and their graphs, derivatives and integrals.

-Concepts: frequency, amplitude, phase, superposition.
+The main concepts to be learned are frequency, amplitude, phase, and wave superposition.